dromotherm/sandbox/enhancingEmonCMS.md

 1) choose a quite big `int`, which will be the feed id : the starting timestamp of your feed can be a good choice, because it is very unlikely that you already created more streams than the timestamp number :-)
 2) create a hash with the essential metadatas : datatype, engine, name, id, userid and public which can be blank.
 We can also add a tag for classification in emonCMS.

-Redis can manage various keys : string, hash, zset, list and set. depending on the key type, you have to use a specific method to retrieve the values :
+Redis can manage various keys : string, hash, zset, list and set.
+Depending on the key type, you have to use a specific method to retrieve the values : get for string, hgetall for hash, zrange for zset, lrange for list and smembers for set.
 ```
 keys = redis.keys('*')
 for key in keys: